The Best Long Underwear and Base Layer for Men Review

 Criteria for Evaluation

-Warmth is an important consideration when selecting long underwear, but it should not be the only consideration.
-After all, if warmth were all that mattered, we would all be sweltering in down, one-piece, jumpsuits.
+Warmth is an important consideration when selecting long underwear, but it should not be the only factor.
+After all, if warmth were all that mattered, we would all be sweltering in down filled, one-piece jumpsuits.
 Rather, warmth must be combined with breathability to create an effective layer that can be worn comfortably when active or at rest.
-Consider these two variables when selecting the best shirt for your intended use.
+The fit of the product can also have a large influence the insulation it provides, with baggy or short fits being less effective than more snug, longer cuts.
+Consider these variables when selecting the best shirt for your intended use.
 High exertion activities or warmer temperatures may be better enjoyed in a lower warmth scoring product.
 Just like Goldilocks' porridge, long underwear should not be too hot, or too cold, but just right.

 For our purposes, warmth was measured without consideration for weight.
 Each piece was rated according to the insulation they provide relative to the other products in this review.
-Generally wool layers were warmer for their weight than the synthetic counterparts.
-Apart from the 60% cotton Duofold Midweight Crew, all the other shirts will insulate when wet.
+Generally, wool layers were warmer for their weight than their synthetic counterparts.
+Wool also regulated our body temperature the best when actively used in a wider variety of temperatures, keeping us from overheating or freezing in warm and very cold environments, respectively.
+The Editors' Choice award winner SmartWool NTS Mid 250 was especially impressive when active in high and low temperatures.
+As none of these products contain any cotton, they will maintain their insulating properties when wet.

-The products we tested would all be considered breathable when compared to the laminated fabrics of waterproof shells, where this property is much more important and variable.
-If your intended use requires you to frequently wear one of those shells, such as cold weather kayaking or fishing, then the performance of your long underwear in this area is not very significant.
-Additionally, keep in mind that because these tops are so breathable they will not offer any protection from wind.
-For blustery conditions they will have to be paired with a hard/softshell or one of the ultra-light, nylon, wind shirts that are beginning to gain popularity.
+The products we tested all breathe well, especially when compared to the laminated fabrics of waterproof shells, where this property is much more important and variable.
+Additionally, keep in mind that because these tops are so breathable, they will not offer any protection from wind.
+For blustery conditions, they will have to be paired with a hardshell or softshell or one of the ultra-light, nylon, wind breakers that are beginning to gain popularity.

 Comfort and Fit

-A base layer's comfort and fit should probably be the most important selection factor, but, unfortunately, it is also the most subjective to evaluate.
+A base layer's comfort and fit should probably be the most important selection factor, as it can affect the top's performance in nearly every other metric.
+However, this is also the most subjective category to evaluate.
 For this review we tried to consult with testers from a range of body types and interests to fairly assess what is often a personal opinion.
-Small details, like the pattern of stitching or a piece's tendency to hold a static charge, became important considerations.
-The amount a top rose at the waist with arms overhead, which untucked the shirt and exposed the stomach to cold, was another objective measure we explored.

 Best for Specific Applications

-Wool Allergy: Anyone who is physically bothered by the itchiness of merino wool should first consider Patagonia's Cap 3 Crew and Cap 4 Hoody.
+Wool Allergy: Anyone who is physically bothered by the itchiness of merino wool should first consider The North Face Warm or Patagonia Capilene Midweight.

-Team Sports: Traditional sports athletes competing in cold weather will probably appreciate the breathability of Under Armor's form fitting Base 2.0.
+Team Sports: Traditional sports athletes competing in cold weather will probably appreciate the breathability and stretch of the form-fitting Under Armour Base 4.0.

 Table of Contents